2016-2018 Creative InternPrize

 Creative InternPrize is a partnership between 11 organisations including 3 VET schools, 1 VET provider, 1 adult education provider, 3 universities, 1 enterprise centre and 2 NGOs working in education and training who have come together to implement a concept based on project oriented apprenticeships and internships in the creative industries.

-The benefits of Creative InternPrize will be for a wide spectrum of student profiles including :
+The benefits of Creative InternPrize are for a wide spectrum of student profiles including :

 - gifted students who wish to explore career possibilities in the creative industry,